Services for Serious Mental Illness-ACT Teams

 “The ACT Team has saved my life … they have helped me to live independently in the community.” – CN Guidance client

-Typically, recipients served by the teams have a serious and persistent psychiatric disorder and a treatment history that has been characterized by frequent use of psychiatric hospitalization and emergency rooms, involvement with the criminal justice system, alcohol/substance use disorder, and/or lack of engagement in traditional outpatient services.
+ACT I is a 68-slot ACT Team which services adults starting at the age of 18 years old.
+Typically, the individuals served by the ACT team are struggling with serious and chronic mental illnesses such as Treatment-Refractory (resistant) Schizophrenia, severe Bi-Polar Disorder or Major Depression which cause significant functional impairment.
+These individuals’ treatment history is characterized by frequent use of inpatient hospitalization and emergency rooms, involvement with the criminal justice system, alcohol/substance use, and/or lack of engagement in traditional outpatient services.

 The 68-slot FACT team services the same adult population as the ACT I Team, except there is a larger focus on providing the forensic population with targeted interventions, support services and advocacy to reduce recidivism by stabilizing their psychiatric disorder and addressing their social determinants of health needs.
 Many individuals receiving care from the FACT Team are referred through Drug Treatment, TAPP and Mental Health Court and/or are on an Assisted Outpatient Treatment (AOT) court order under Kendra’s Law.

 Due to the limited capacity of ACT teams and the high demand for ACT and outpatient treatment services, hospitals struggle to discharge patients to the community without adequate treatment support.

 Our MIT is a federally funded ACT team that delivers the same services to adults as our traditional ACT Teams.
 However, this team provides short-term, transitional services in the community to bridge services from hospital discharge to admission to ACT teams and outpatient treatment programs.
 The MIT is one of the many wraparound services provided by our Certified Community Health Clinic (CCBHC).

 Youth ACT (Y-ACT):